Bootle: Regeneration

 Asda heavily invested in Bootle by building a new eco-friendly superstore on Strand Road in 2008.
 Among refurbishment and rebuilding projects in the 2010s, the HSE buildings and the new-look Stanley Road have been created, Oriel Road Station has been refurbished, and a new block of flats on the site of the Stella Maris building and a Lidl store on Stanley Road have been built.
 The Klondyke Estate located off Hawthorne road saw the Welsh terrace houses get demolished and replaced with two-, three-, and four-bed modern houses.
 This was after the controversial move by Bellway after residents opposed demolition.
-Sefton Council submitted a bid to the Government's Levelling UP Fund in July for £20 million to underpin a regeneration scheme to transform Bootle town centre.
-The outcome of the fund is expected to be announced in 2023.
-In March 2023, Chancellor Jeremy Hunt announced, as part of the Spring Budget, a £58 million fund for "Capital Levelling Up", of which £20 million has been allocated to the first phase of repurposing the Strand shopping centre and wider transformation of Bootle Town Centre.
+In 2023, Sefton Council successfully bid to the government's Levelling Up Fund for £20 million to underpin a regeneration scheme to transform Bootle town centre.

 In November 2016, Liverpool2 was opened, expanding Seaforth Docks with river berths that can accommodate large container ships.

 Unemployment

 The economic recovery on Merseyside since the 1980s has meant that Bootle is ranked as only the tenth worst area for unemployment in Britain, and all other parts of the region have lower unemployment—a stark contrast to the 1970s and 1980s when areas of Merseyside dominated the list of Britain's least economically active areas.
 As of 2009, in the depth of a recession, unemployment stood at 12%.
 In 2022, it was reduced to less than 4%, similar to the national average.